 Protein also helps with appetite control by increasing leptin, and, therefore, making you feel full longer after eating.
 Studies show people who consume higher amounts of protein are less likely to overeat or continue to eat after satiety signals from their stomach that they’re full have been triggered (14).

 Lowering your appetite is essential because it enables you to lose weight without struggling with hunger pangs all day long.
-When researchers compared low-carb versus low-fat diets in overweight or obese people, they found that those following a low-carb diet had greater reductions in body weight compared to the low-fat group (3).
+When researchers compared low-carb versus low-fat diets in overweight or obese people, they found that those following a low-carb diet had more significant body weight reductions than the low-fat group (3).

 Protein Prevents Loss Of Lean Muscle During Weight Loss

-Increased consumption of protein has been shown to improve body composition and prevent the loss of lean tissue during periods of weight loss, especially when combined with adequate amounts of resistance training (11).
+Increased protein consumption has been shown to improve body composition and prevent the loss of lean tissue during periods of weight loss, especially when combined with adequate amounts of resistance training (11)

 Healthy Alternatives To The 7-Day Protein Shake Diet